s-hreya-riram/sgd-using-mpi/README.md

 - Learning rate initialization: I initialized the learning rate as a constant at first, the RMSE and convergence results were not satisfactory.
 I then tried using a Cyclic Scheduler Learning Rate (Reference: [Learning Rate Schedulers](https://machinelearningmastery.com/a-gentle-introduction-to-learning-rate-schedulers/)), while the test RMSE is within 0.05 of the train RMSE or even lower than the RMSE indicating a good generalization, the learning rate set was not accounting for number of processes resulting in more iterations and a slower convergence

-## Results
-Still work in progress, I am working on plotting them in the plotting.ipynb Jupyter notebook in this repository

-## Improvements
+## Results and Improvements
-Still work in progress, I am working on plotting them in the plotting.ipynb Jupyter notebook in this repository
+They have been documented in the report in detail using the plotting and tables generated using inference.ipynb under the Jupyter notebooks folder.

 ## How to run the code
 As a pre-requisite, ensure that you have Python and MPI set up in the machine you are looking to execute this code on.